15 Regression Models for Continuous \(Y\) and Case Study in Ordinal Regression

 Figure 15.1: Examination of normality and constant variance assumption, and assumptions for various ordinal models

-• Lower right curves are not linear, implying that a normal H conditional distribution cannot work for gh2
+• Lower right curves are not linear, implying that a normal conditional distribution cannot work for gh2

 • There is non-parallelism for the logit model